Structural FEA

 1. Open the app at /structuralfea

-2. Draw nodes and members using Draw mode (Ctrl+D)
+2. Draw nodes, members, and plates using Draw mode (Ctrl+D) and the Plates dialog

 3. Apply supports by selecting nodes and setting restraints in the properties panel